 With the plethora of choices in riding boots, it can be challenging to narrow down your options.
 Here are seven boots that we recommend based on customer feedback and performance.

 Another highly-rated option is the Ariat Women's Heritage Contour II Field Boot.
 We love this riding boot for it's ultra-contoured fit through the ankle and the Duratread outsole with rider-tested traction zones.
 It is designed to fit like a glove with many features for comfort, stability, and safety.

 The Ego 7 Orion Field Boot offers the elegant styling and fit of premier Italian boot designer, Tucci.
 Ego 7 gives you a custom fitted boot feel at a fraction of the price of custom made boots, also available in a dress boot.
 Be sure to check out our guide on how to fit Ego 7 boots.

 Ariat offers a strong contender to the Ego 7 Aries in their Women’s Kinsley Dress Boot.
 The boot features a contoured fit through the ankle and an elegant high Spanish cut topline.
 Also available now in a field boot.

-For women, we recommend the Ariat Heritage IV Zip H2O Paddock Boot for its superior craftsmanship and advanced technology.
+For women, we recommend the Ariat Heritage IV Zip Paddock Boot for its superior craftsmanship and advanced technology.
 This boot features a full-grain leather upper and a moisture wicking breathable lining.
 Also available in the H20 waterproof style.